Javyre/etc/README.md

 # Javyre/etc

-To link files to the proper places:
+To link and generate the files to the proper places:
 ```sh
 ./make
 ```